 Peter Johnson FRAIA RIBA

-Peter was chairman of the ALSO Foundation’s Special Events Committee which produced the legendary Red Raw and Winterdaze warehouse dance parties from 1992 until 2000.
-In 1995, acting as honorary architect, he was responsible for the conversion of Shed 14 at Docklands into a permanent performance venue.
+Peter was chairman of the ALSO Foundation’s Special Events Committee that produced the legendary Red Raw and Winterdaze warehouse dance parties from 1992 until 2000.
+Acting as honorary architect in 1995, he was responsible for the conversion of Shed 14 at Docklands into a permanent performance venue.
 He has undertaken extensive research into the work of his great great grandfather and Australian’s most prolific colonial theatre architect George R. Johnson (1840-1898).
-He also co-ordinates an architectural theatre study group at the SLV.
 Peter is a heritage consultant and valuer of architectural documents for the Australian Government’s Cultural Gifts Program.
+He also co-ordinates a theatre buildings study group at the SLV and lectures on the topic at the University of Melbourne.
+Peter has been a THA committe member since 2006 and was its president from 2008 to 2015.

 Elisabeth is a founding member of the Victoria Theatres Trust.
 Her series Pets of the Public was a regular feature of On Stage from 1999 to 2005, looking at “forgotten” nineteenth century performers.
 She continues to contribute articles for the THA website, and from 2018 has been editor of the THA Newsletter.
 As a theatrical historian and biographer she assisted Viola Tait with her book on pantomime – Dames, Principal Boys…and All That (published by Macmillan in 2001) and also worked with her on her memoirs I Have a Song to Sing (published by THA in 2018).
 Elisabeth has also undertaken research for the Riley/Hailes Scrapbook and JCW Scene Books projects, and is looking forward to working on the Falk Studio album project in 2019.
 She currently also holds the post of Secretary for THA.